-Pacific Gas and Electric Company, a subsidiary of PG&E Corporation, is one of the largest combined natural gas and electric utilities in the United States.
-Based in San Francisco, PG&E has approximately 20,000 employees.
+Pacific Gas and Electric Company is one of the largest combined natural gas and electric energy companies in the United States.
+Based in San Francisco, PG&E has approximately 23,000 employees who carry out the utility’s primary business — the transmission and delivery of energy.
 The company provides natural gas and electric service to 16 million people throughout a 70,000-square-mile service area in northern and central California.

 PG&E Academy has spent years investing in and improving its training programs to ensure employee competence across all critical roles in the company.
 Executive leadership increasingly requires measurable data that demonstrates training’s value and contribution to attaining business goals.
 To position themselves as critical business partners, PG&E Academy has instituted a portfolio approach to measuring training effectiveness.